azerion/gamedock-sdk/docs/missionsAndContainersFeature.md

 # Missions and Containers Feature

-The Missions and Containers feature allows you the possibility to create a configuration that adds or tweaks missions which are present in your game via SLOT.
-This configuration is retrieved from SLOT by the Gamedock SDK and made available for the game to be used.
+The Missions and Containers feature allows you the possibility to create a configuration that adds or tweaks missions which are present in your game via the Gamedock Console.
+This configuration is retrieved from Console by the Gamedock SDK and made available for the game to be used.
 Also, besides the configuration, the Mission feature allows for the saving of user mission progress that can also be synchronized across multiple devices using the existing Cross-Device implementation (link to Sync feature).

 The mission feature is setup as flexible as possible to fit the needs for almost any kind of game.
 The Gamedock SDK provides all configurations needed to create a generic mission system including missions and chapters/episodes (through containers).
 It does however not control the state and progress of the missions and containers because those are very game specific.
 Instead, the Gamedock SDK provides methods to easily retrieve and save the state and progress by the game developer.